nwillc/jmeter-out/README.md

      $ gradle build
      $ java -jar build/libs/jmeter-out-all.jar log.xml > out.csv

-The output will be the aggregated data, with the addition of the 95% statistic:
+The output will be the aggregated data of all the individual entries, with the addition of the 95% statistic:

      $ java -jar jmeter-out-all.jar out.xml
      Request, Threads, Tot Req, Min, Max, Avg, Std, 95th, Errors